Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/recipes.md

 ## Netlify Up (CI)

-Use `opendeploy up netlify` to sync env and deploy in a single CI step with streaming NDJSON and artifact sinks.
+Use `opd up netlify` to sync env and deploy in a single CI step with streaming NDJSON and artifact sinks.

 ```yaml
 name: Netlify Up (CI)